 Thinking about the GED?

-Did you know you can now test to earn your High School Equivalency (HSE) certificate right here at LTCC?
-Your HSE is what you earn when you successfully pass the GED test.
-Here at LTCC, we use the TASC test instead of the GED brand of test.
-TASC is roughly half the cost of the GED, is available on a twice monthly testing schedule, and is available for testing in English or in Spanish.
-To learn more about TASC or to register for testing, contact Nicole Paulley-Davenport, email@example.com (530) 541-4660 x189, or visit www.TASCtest.com
+Did you know you can now test to earn your High School Equivalency (HSE) certificate right here in South Lake Tahoe?
+Your HSE is what you earn when you successfully pass an approved series of tests, like the GED.
+Here at ADVANCE, we use the TASC brand tests instead of the GED.
+TASC is roughly half the cost of the GED, is administered at least twice a month, and is available for testing in English or in Spanish.

 Culinary Academy Boot Camp

-Hosted at Lake Tahoe Community College, ADVANCE's Culinary Boot Camp provides aspiring chefs with the skills that they need to set out in the culinary industry.
+ADVANCE's Culinary Boot Camp provides those already working in, or aspiring to enter, the culinary field with the skills that they need to set out in the industry.
 Our forty-hour course covers knife skills, butchery and baking, kitchen organization and terminology, sanitation and safety, and much more.
 We work closely with regional industry leaders to connect participants with apprenticeships, work experience opportunities, and local jobs.
 This program is recognized by a wide range of South Shore restaurants and kitchens, and is the perfect way to get on track for a rewarding and fast-paced career in the field.
-To learn more about the Boot Camp or to register for one of the upcoming sessions, contact Josh Sweigert, firstname.lastname@example.org (530) 541-4660 x672.

 The Lake Tahoe Adult Education Consortium adopted the name ADVANCE to better describe the purpose driving the network of community partners, programs and services in the community.
 Key outcomes include providing personalized, contextualized and rigorous learning experiences to improve career and college readiness for all learners; improving English language skills; offering a pathway to a high school credential for adults who left school prior to completion; providing access to, and support during, pre-apprenticeship and apprenticeship opportunities; and creating a hospitality, tourism, recreation and retail career pathway that not only improves participants' basic skills, but also allows for gaining and improving employment and earnings.